kazuho/maccha/README.md

 2. To create the working directory for maccha, run `mkdir ~/maccha`.
 3. Run maccha.js, with OPENAI_APY_KEY set (e.g., `OPENAI_API_KEY=... node ~/projects/maccha/maccha.js`).
 4. Open [http://127.0.0.1:11434](http://127.0.0.1:11434).
-5. Try asking things like "What time is it in Tokyo?", "ls -l".
+5. Try asking things like "What time is it in Tokyo?", "take a screenshoot!"

 Useful Commands
 ---